 - 1st Page – Enter the online store address, the exchange rate and the type of product you are going to sell on the

 - 2nd Page – It offers several payment options including Stripe, PayPal and offline payments.
 Choose the payment methods that will work for you and click Continue remembering that later you will be able to add other payment systems if needed.
+How to use WooCommerce with stripe plugin.

 - 3rd Page – Extras page you will be offered additional extensions, for example, you can choose automatic tax calculation.
 Activating the feature above will also automatically install and activate WooCommerce Services and Jetpack.